Harniaz-Brar/Nashville-House-Data-Cleaning-/README.md

 To import data using OPENROWSET and BULK INSERT, ensure the server is configured properly.

 ## Usage
-Clone the repository.
+1. Clone the repository to your local machine using `git clone`
-Open the SQL scripts in your SQL Server Management Studio.
+2. Open the `.sql` file using SQL Server Management Studio or any SQL IDE of your choice.
-Execute the scripts in the provided order.
+3. Run the script in an environment connected to a SQL database.